 sweetisleofmine.com

-We visited recently due to July 2023 being one of the wettest Julys on record and was a great way to pass the afternoon!
+We visited in July 2023 being one of the wettest Julys on record and was a great way to pass the afternoon!

 The museum is located in Turlough, outside Castlebar.
 Located on the beautiful grounds of Turlough House, this museum showcases life in rural Ireland from the Great Famine up to the 1950s.